killuazoldyckreal/Spotify-Downloader/README.md

 # Spotify Playlist Downloader

 This program allows you to download the audio tracks from a Spotify playlist and save them as MP3 files.
-It utilizes the Spotify Web API and YouTube-DL to achieve this functionality.
+It utilizes the Spotify Web API and yt-dlp to achieve this functionality.
 Follow the steps below to use the program successfully.

 ## Prerequisites